nghiaphamhb/nghiaphamhb/README.md

   </p>

   <p>
-    Hi 👋 I'm a Software Engineering student with a strong interest in web development and building real-world applications.
+    👋 I'm a Software Engineering student with a strong interest in web development and building real-world applications.
   </p>

   <p>